Which of the following is an intensive property? | Study Prep in Pearson+

-Step 1: Understand the difference between intensive and extensive properties.
-Intensive properties do not depend on the amount of substance present, while extensive properties do depend on the amount of substance.
+Understand the difference between intensive and extensive properties: Intensive properties do not depend on the amount of substance present, while extensive properties do depend on the amount.

-Step 2: Analyze each option: Mass, Energy, Volume, and Density.
-Mass, Energy, and Volume change when the amount of substance changes, so they are extensive properties.
+Analyze each option: Mass depends on the amount of substance, so it is an extensive property.

+Volume also depends on the amount of substance, making it an extensive property.

 Watch next